Polyvagal Theory Part 2: The Stress Response

 Stage II: Sympathetic-Adrenal System

 The sympathetic-adrenal system is the second stage of the system.
-It mobilizes the fight-or-flight system in the body, as described in the previous article, when a threat is detected (You can see this process in action in [missing?] ).
+It mobilizes the fight-or-flight system in the body, as described in the previous article, when a threat is detected (You can see this process in action as an iguana runs for its life from predators).
 The sympathetic-adrenal system requires a lot of energy, and we therefore only engage this system when the environment is considered unsafe.
 How do we know to activate this system then?
 According to Porges, we are subconsciously evaluating our environments via the process of neuroception; we are constantly evaluating our own safety and whether the environment poses a threat1.

 Let’s compare sensation, perception, and neuroception.
 Sensation refers to when we receive sensory inputs and is entirely physiological, whereas perception refers to how we interpret these sensations (e.g., the blue-black gold-white dress fiasco).
 Everyone was looking at the same picture, so their eyes were experiencing the same sensory input, but people perceived the dress differently.
 Neuroception doesn’t fall neatly into either of these categories.
 It refers to how we distinguish between a threatening situation and a non-threatening situation—if you get into a fight with someone, you may not necessarily think “this is a threatening situation” but you your brain can interpret contextual cues and stimuli (e.g., the facial expressions, appearance, vocal tone, etc.) to determine that there is a threat.
 Thus neuroception is not only the perception of stimuli, but the assessment of whether the environment is safe or not based on these stimuli.
 Evolutionarily this system is favorable because animals can escape when they perceive a predator nearby.